allegravia/R-ecology/00-before-we-start-varcall2015.md

 If you provide the arguments in the exact same order as they are defined you don't have to name them:

 ```
->round(3.14159, digits=2)
+>round(3.14159, 2)
 ```

-However, it's usually not recommended practice because it's a lot of remembering to do, and if you share your code with others that includes less known functions it makes your code difficult to read.
+However, it's usually not recommended practice because it's a lot of remembering to do, and if you share your code with others that include less known functions it makes your code difficult to read.
 (It's however OK to not include the names of the arguments for basic functions like `mean`, `min`, etc...)